rabbitCase/oop-sem3-project/README.md

-This is a very basic Attendance tracker for multiple sections a college.
+This is a very basic Attendance tracker for multiple sections of a college.
 The program tracks attendance data for 1 year.
 Allows teachers to mark and view the attendance for the entire class.
 Allows student to view their overall attendance for the year (can be modified based on the course credits/no of lecture hours/college timetable).
 This project implements simple but fundamental concepts of JAVA like: